 Political economy is a term used for studying production and trade, and their relations with law, custom, and government, as well as with the distribution of national income and wealth.

-In simple terms, the political economy explains why we do things the way we do and what it signifies.
+In simple terms, the political economy explains why we do things the way we do and what the impacts are.

 Given the high levels of poverty and unemployment in South Africa, we must look at factors that influence pro-poor recruitment or that disrupt it.

-Pro-poor recruitment describes a policy approach that is rooted in principles of inclusion, democratic rights and fair labour process.
+Pro-poor recruitment describes a policy approach that considers inclusion, rights and fair process.
 This approach would consider the benefits of providing information to applicants so their decision to apply is an informed one.